mannprerak2/mannprerak2.github.io/project/content/authors/mannprerak2/_index.md

   url: "http://dtu.ac.in/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a pre-final year student at Delhi Technological University, and I love to make side projects in my spare time.
+bio: I am a pre-final year B.Tech undergrad at Delhi Technological University with a keen interest in Software Engineering and Development.
+I love to make side projects in my spare time.

 # interests:
 # - Flutter